sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/00_sampling_design.md

 ---
 layout: page
-title:  "Introduction to Sampling Design"
-parent: "2.
+title: "3.
 Sampling Design"
+permalink: /03_SamplingDesign
+has_children: True
-nav_order: 1
+nav_order: 4
 ---

-# Overview
+# Overview of Sampling Design

 ## What is Sampling Design?
 Sampling design refers to the structured approach used to select a subset of data points or observations from a larger population or dataset.
 A well-thought-out sampling design ensures that the selected sample is representative of the broader population, reducing bias and improving the reliability of results.